|Elliott Sound Products||The 555 Timer|

 Figure 6 - Monostable Multivibrator With Differentiator

 Hint: If you happen to need a timer that runs for a long time (hours to weeks), use a variable 555 oscillator circuit that then drives a CMOS counter such as the 4020 or similar.
 The output of the 555 oscillator might be (say) a 1 minute/ cycle waveform, and that can act as the clock signal for the counter.
 The 4020 is a 14 bit binary counter, so with a simple circuit you can easily get a delay (using a 1 minute clock) of 8,192 minutes - over 136 hours or a bit over 5½ days.
 Still not long enough?
-Use 2 or more 4020 counters.
+Use two or more 4020 counters.
 Two will allow a timer that runs for about 127 years!
 Note that you will have to provide additional circuitry to make any of this work, and it may be difficult to be certain that a 127 year timer works as expected .

 Here's an example (but it's not a monostable), and depending on the output selected from the 4020 counter you can get a delay of up to 20 minutes.
 If C1 is made larger the delay can be much greater.
 With the resistor values given for the timing circuit, increasing C1 to 100µF will extend the maximum time to 3.38 hours (3h 23s), using Q14 of U2 as the output.
 If C1 is a low leakage electro, the values for R1 and R2 can be increased, so it will run for even longer.
 The drawing also shows how many input pulses are required before the respective outputs go high (Vcc / Vdd).
 The counter advances on the negative-going pulse.
 To use higher value timing resistors, consider using a CMOS timer (e.g. 7555).